slwooten/mern-boiler-gql/README.md

 ## Instructions:

-Follow along below to install the latest dependencies, or skip to install the versions included in the current package.json files.
+Follow along below to install the latest dependencies, or ``` npm install ``` in the root directory for the versions included in the current package.json files.

 ### Client Folder: